dotnet-presentations/dotnet-maui-workshop/README.md

 * The many ways to display data
 * Theming the app

+To get started open the `Part 1 - Displaying Data` folder and open `MonkeyFinder.sln`.
+You can use this throughout the workshop.
+Each **part** has a **README** file with directions for that part.
+If you came in late, you can open any of the folders and  there is a starting project for that section.

 If you have any questions please reach out to me on Twitter [@JamesMontemagno](https://twitter.com/jamesmontemagno).